 The purpose of this section is to provide guidance on some of the validation tests and tools that are expected to be used as part of model validation.
-The validation tests described are not a complete list of all validation tests: for example, the risk ranking referred to in Section 2 can be used to assess the appropriateness of the capital output.
-Benchmarking can be considered as part of (but not the sole test for) validation, but the basis for the appropriateness of any benchmarks should be clearly outlined.
+The validation tests described are not a complete list of all validation tests: for example, the risk ranking referred to in section 2.6 can be used to assess the appropriateness of the capital output.
+Benchmarking can be considered as part of validation, but the basis for the appropriateness of any benchmarks should be clearly outlined, and benchmarking should not be the only form of validation used.